eccenca/cmem-plugin-reason/cmem_plugin_reason/doc/reason_doc.md

 ### Generated Axioms

-By default, the reason operation will only assert inferred subclass axioms.
 The plugin provides the following parameters to include inferred axiom generators:

 #### Class axiom generators
 By default, the reason operation will only assert inferred subclass axioms.
 The plugin provides the following